 This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

-This week the FTSE 100 extended its pullback from 2019 highs.
+This week the UK 100 extended its pullback from 2019 highs.
 It even broke below 7400 to abandon its post-Christmas rising channel.
 However, February rising support came the rescue at 7319 to stem the declines and keep the uptrend alive.

 However, that breached 5-month trend-line has already served as resistance today.
 And falling highs are compounded 7415 as a new hurdle.
 So we may still be in a short-term falling channel, which needs another leg lower to retest February support before resuming the longer-term uptrend.